mautic/developer-documentation-new/docs/plugins/config.rst

       - Description
     * - ``api``
       - ``/api/*``
-      - Routes that require API user authentication such as OAuth2.
+      - Routes that require API user authentication such as OAuth 2.0.
     * - ``main``
       - ``/s/*``
       - Routes that require standard user authentication to access secure parts of the UI.
     * - ``public``
       - ``/*``
-      - Routes that are public facing and do not require any user authentication.
+      - Routes that are public facing and don't require any user authentication.
     * - ``catchall``
       - ``/*``
-      - A special public firewall compiled after all other routes and namely used by Landing Pages in order to recognize custom Landing Page URLs.
+      - A special public firewall compiled after all other routes and namely used by Landing Pages to recognize custom Landing Page URLs.

 Each firewall accepts an array of defined routes.
 Each key, the route's name, must be unique across all bundles and firewalls.
-Paths must be unique across the same firewall.  **Order does matter** as the first matching route will be used.
+Paths must be unique across the same firewall.  **Order does matter** as Symfony uses the first matching route.

 .. warning:: Each route's name must be unique across all bundles and firewalls and paths must be unique within the same firewall.

-.. warning:: Order of routes matters as Symfony will use the first route that matches the URL.
+.. warning:: Order of routes matters as Symfony uses the first route that matches the URL.

 Route definitions
 ^^^^^^^^^^^^^^^^^^